Conservation of Biodiversity

 KSP employees and their families participating in the planting (In Sungei Buloh Wetland Reserve in July 2018)

-KSP employees and their families participating in the planting
+KSP employees and their families participating in planting

-After some mangroves that KSP donated have grown to the size for planting, KSP employees and their families voluntarily planted them in Sungei Buloh Wetland Reserve in FY2017-2018.
+Once a portion of mangrove trees donated by KSP had grown to a good size for planting, KSP employees and their families volunteered to plant these in the Sungei Buloh Wetland Reserve during FY2017-2018.

-5)Support for the water purification project (KIKKOMAN (S) PTE LTD (KSP))
+5)Support for water purification project (Kikkoman (S) Pte.
+Ltd. (KSP))

 Kingfisher Wetlands